mikeywitz/mikeywitz.github.io/about.md

 published: true
 ---

-I work in finance and have a healthy appetite for learning and experiencing new things.
+I work in finance and have a healthy appetite for learning new things.

 ### More Information